Master of Science in Life Sciences - Food and Beverage Innovation

 Best prospects for a successful future!

 Career - Food of the future

-As a Master’s graduate, you will have the skills needed to analyse and evaluate product-specific and process engineering relationships, and to understand the broader economic and political contexts in which they take place.
+As a Master’s graduate, you will have the skills needed to analyse and evaluate product-specific and process engineering relationships.
+You have to understand the broader economic and political contexts in which they take place.
 You will be able to think beyond the constraints of interdisciplinary boundaries and develop innovative, integrative solutions to problems.

-This not only means that you will have excellent job prospects in various sectors of the food industry, but also that you will be a suitable candidate for positions in regulatory authorities, universities, and in both national and international organisations.
+This not only means that you will have excellent job prospects in various sectors of the food industry.
+You will be a suitable candidate for positions in regulatory authorities, universities, and in both national and international organisations.

 As a Master's graduate, you will ...

 - actively influence the future of the food industry.

 - be able to sustainably develop products and processes across the entire food value chain and to position them successfully in the market.